 "Bryan, but you can call me whatever you like, baby."
 This brought fury through me.

 "Ok, I'll call you an unintelligent bastard."
 Everyone seemed to freeze.
-"And I didn't do anything close to what your thinking with your Ace friend here."
-A smile slipped onto my face.
+"And I didn't do anything close to what you're thinking with your Ace friend here."
+I said seriously.

 "Ace, who is this highly intelligent girl?"
 I brought my eyes up to Ace who wasn't smiling like anyone else was.
 He put his cue and started to walk toward me.

 "Bring her back too!"
-I smiled, but for some reason I realized smiling wasn't what I was suppose to be doing.
+I smiled, but for some reason I realized smiling wasn't what I was supposed to be doing.
 What was wrong with me?

 "Eat."
 I peered back at the food.
-I picked up a pineapple with my for..
+I picked up a pineapple with my fork.
 Then dropped it.
+I stared at him.

-"Eat."
-He said with more of a command.
+"Eat.
+It's good," he said with more of a commanding voice.
 I ate it.
 I took several more bites with him just staring at me.
 I took a sip of water.
 Water pooled into my mouth, and I felt the water sinking to my stomach.
 I was amazed when I pulled away, and the glass was drained.

 "No one did anything to me."
 A smile erupted onto his face, and he started to laugh.
 He walked over to the table again and sat right next to me.
 He set the water in front of me.

 "Are you serious?"
 His smile flicked off his face as soon as it had gotten there.
-"You're trying to tell me that" His rough hand reached out and grabbed my wrist.
-I winced with the slight pain. "these bruises on your wrist magically appeared there?"
+"You're trying to tell me that," his rough hand reached out and grabbed my wrist, but he did it softly, as if my wrist was a wilting flower, and he didn't want any of the petals to fall off.
+I winced with the slight pain, "these bruises on your wrist magically appeared there?"

-"Well.."
-He didn't look like he believed in magic.
-"No that would be crazy.
-I umm… uhh..
-Fell.
-Yeah.
-I fell down my stairs in my apartment building."
-I forced the words through my lips.
-I had never been good at lying.
+"Well…" He didn't look like he believed in magic.
+"No. I fell… down the stairs in my apartment building," I forced the words through my lips.
 Why was he doing this to me?
 I didn't want to relive it.
 I wanted to erase those memories.
 I wanted to start over.

 "Who are you trying to save?"
-He question made me jerk back.
+His question made me jerk back.
 "Who are you trying to protect?"
-He dropped my wrist hard, and that's when I felt the pain in my body.
-My bones felt heavy as if they were weighing me down.
+He dropped my wrist, and that's when I felt the pain in my body.
+My bones felt heavy, as if they were weighing me down.
 My eyes were still tired and dry.
 Every time I shifted my weight I winced.
 Bruises were probably all over my body.
 My muscles felt sore, like I had just run a mile.
 I lifted my hand and touched my face.
 It felt swollen.